-Similarly, if your travel trailer or RV is self-built, it may be subject to inspection before you can register that RV and get a license plate.
+Similarly, DIY travel trailers may be subject to inspection.
+Passing it will be required before you can register that RV and get a license plate.

-When looking at zoning regulations, you may see the abbreviation ADU.
-An ADU is an “accessory dwelling unit” which usually applies to a tiny home built on a permanent foundation (like a shed, pool house, or guesthouse might be).
+Many zoning regulations include the abbreviation “ADU.”
+An ADU is an “accessory dwelling unit.”
+This usually applies to a tiny home built on a permanent foundation.
+Examples include a shed, pool house, or guesthouse.

-However, some municipalities do not make clear distinctions between the two and a travel trailer permanently parked in a backyard or on a property with an existing home may qualify as an ADU as well.
+However, some municipalities do not make clear distinctions between the two.
+A trailer permanently parked in a backyard with an existing home may qualify as an ADU as well.

-Why does it matter whether your travel trailer is considered an RV or an ADU?
+Does it matter if your trailer is considered an RV or ADU?
 Why do you need to bother with zoning laws at all?
 What if you’re only planning to stay in one spot for a day or two?
 Is it really that big a deal?

-In short, it is a big deal, and it is your responsibility to inform yourself so that you know, understand and can abide by local and state laws.
+In short, it is a big deal.
+It is your responsibility to inform yourself so that you can abide by local and state laws.

 Just like zoning laws can vary widely, the consequences of violating those zoning laws can vary widely as well.
 A violation may result in something as simple as you having to move your travel trailer elsewhere.

 Or a violation can result in a large fine, civil penalties, or even a criminal proceeding and possible imprisonment.

 Chances are, most cities don’t send cops to find and arrest travel trailers parked inappropriately.
 But to avoid any potential problems and frustrations, it’s best to know who to contact.
 This ensures your travel trailer is parked legally.